ArchitSaxena349/credit-approval-system/README.md

 ## License

-This project is developed as an assignment for backend development assessment.
+This project is developed by Archit Saxena.